NickSpringall/workbook/workbook.md

 console.log(someArray) // => [ 0, 1, 2, 3, 'new element' ]
 ```

-the push() method is highly flexible as it can be used to add any data type or multiple elements to the array -
+The push() method is highly flexible as it can be used to add any data type or multiple elements to the array.

 ```js
 let someArray = [0, 1, 2, 3, 4]